 What I love: cheeky onesies & tees for the mini foodie that also make adorable gifts.

 Inspired by Nori’s mixed heritage and our love for food, Nick collaborated with Cheerily (a small woman-run business) to design these very lightweight, stretchy cotton onesies that layer well.
 They’re comfy for Nori to sleep in during summertime and light enough for us to layer under long sleeve zipper onesies when it’s cold.
-Keep an eye out for new designs coming this holiday!

 What I love: random, affordable finds that arrive in a pinch!
 Some favorites in order of age ~